Wooden infrared sauna interior with bench and table—explore whether an infrared sauna is better than a regular sauna for relaxation.

 1. Heating Method Comparison

-Traditional (or regular) saunas warm the air in a closed space, which then warms your body.
-Because infrared penetrates the body directly, it has the ability to heat tissues more deeply and help you sweat more at lower temperatures.
+Traditional (or regular) saunas heat the air in an enclosed space, which then warms your body.
+Because infrared penetrates the body directly, it can heat tissues more deeply and help you sweat more at lower temperatures.

-Regular saunas, which work by heating the air around you, usually run at 150-190°F. The ambient heat can be enough to make some people uncomfortable and disrupt their experience.
+Regular saunas, which heat the air around you, typically operate at 150–190°F. The ambient heat can be enough to make some people uncomfortable and disrupt their experience.

-Infrared saunas function at between 120°F and 140°F, which can be more comfortable for individuals who struggle with high heat.
-They use an estimated 60% less electricity, improving energy efficiency and lowering operating costs.
+Infrared saunas operate between 120°F and 140°F, which can be more comfortable for individuals who struggle with high heat.
+They use an estimated 60% less electricity, improving energy efficiency and reducing operating costs.

 2. Temperature Variations